harisethuram/comp-coding/README.md

-# An introduction to competitive coding
+# An Introduction to Competitive Coding

 This repo contains the code samples for the book "An Introduction to Competitive Coding" by Hari Sethuraman